 To navigate among the various folders and cabinets, you will use the Navigation pane, as shown here:

-If you have multiple cabinets, you can navigate between cabinets by using the drop down menu at the top of the Navigation pane.
-To go to the Cabinet Page of the cabinet you have selected, click "Cabinet" to the left of the name.
+To go to the Cabinet Page of the cabinet you have selected, click the name of the cabinet in the navigation pane.
 The Cabinet Page is similar to a user's Home Page, only it is configured by the Cabinet Administrator and is visible to all users in that cabinet.

 Each folder in NetDocuments has a set of options available.
 These are found at the top right under Folder Options.
 Depending on what level of access is granted, users may not be able to use every option.
 Learn more about Modifying Access.